Wavelet penalized likelihood estimation in generalized functional models: Algorithm and simulation study

-Due to homogeneity reasons, it seems well-adapted to fix a threshold level of the form $\lambda=c\sqrt{\phi\log(n)}$, where $\phi$ corresponds to the dispersion parameter in distribution (\ref{modele}) and $c$ denotes a positive constant.
+Due to homogeneity reasons, it seems well-adapted to fix a threshold level of the form $\lambda=c'_0\sqrt{\phi\log(n)}$, where $\phi$ corresponds to the dispersion parameter in distribution (\ref{modele}) and $c'_0$ denotes a positive constant.

 To ensure this conjecture in a Binomial setup, we plot the optimal threshold obtained for different value of the Binomial parameter $m$.
 The study was done on a generalized functional model (GFM) and on a GPLM.
-Figure~\ref{seuils_binomial} confirms that the chosen form seems appropriated.
+Figure~\ref{fig:seuils_bino} confirms that the chosen form seems appropriate.

-\figs{seuils_binomial}{16cm}{Evolution of the threshold minimizing the MISE when estimating the {\it Sinus}, {\it Blocs} and {\it Pics} functions in a Binomial setup, with respect to $\sqrt{\phi}$.
-In a GFM on Figure (a) and in a GPLM in Figure(b).
-Calculations were done on $100$ samples of size $n=2^8$.}

 Linear fittings are given in Table~\ref{tab:seuils_binomial}.
+The {\it Bumps} signal was not considered during this preliminary step because the evaluation of the minima in the functional AMSE leads to a threshold level which clearly over-smoothes the function.

 The linear fitting is coherent provided the $R^2$ coefficients.
-The constant $c$ obtained by linear fitting is varying with respect to the simulated samples, but the observed variations are small.
-The mean value is $0.4997$ and the standard deviation is $0.011$.
+The constant $c'_0$ obtained by linear fitting is varying with respect to the simulated samples, but the observed variations are small.
+The mean value is $0.306$ and the standard deviation is $0.019$.
 The conjecture of a uniform constant seems acceptable.
-We therefore choose to take the value $c=0.5$ in the following for Binomial distributions.
-Note that due to the central limit theorem, one would have expected to take $c=\sqrt{2}$ for large values of the parameter $m$, but our simulation study show that this would lead to an oversmoothing for small values of $m$.
+We therefore choose to take the value $c'_0=0.3$ in the following for Binomial distributions.
+Note that due to the central limit theorem, one would have expected to take $c'_0=\sqrt{2}$ for large values of the parameter $m$, but our simulation study shows that this would lead to an oversmoothing for small values of $m$.

 Note all the calculations were done with a fixed sample size $n=2^8$.
 To better evaluate the form of the optimal threshold in practice, one could also study the evolution of the threshold level with respect to the sample size $n$.